-How to Get a Teaching License in Alabama
+How to Earn Teacher Certification in Alabama

-If you’re interested in getting a teaching license in Alabama, you’ll find a wide range of opportunities for teachers who have the right education, training and certifications.
+If you’re interested in getting a teaching license in Alabama, you’ll find a wide range of opportunities for teachers who have the right education, training, and certifications.
 Getting certified to teach in Alabama involves meeting the requirements established by the Alabama State Department of Education (ALSDE).
 Understanding this process is key to securing a teaching position in Alabama because certification is required of private tutors, instructional support personnel and teachers in all K-12 public schools, and in many K-12 private schools.
 Most teachers complete a traditional program of preparation and study to get certified, though opportunities exist to qualify for certification with non-traditional programs.
-Teaching certifications in Alabama are valid for the school year in which they are awarded, and last for an additional five subsequent school years.
+Teaching certifications in Alabama are valid for the school year in which they are awarded and last for an additional five subsequent school years.

 The traditional route to earning an initial teaching certificate in Alabama starts with the completion of a bachelor’s degree.
 After earning this credential, you’ll be required to pass the exams that relate to the certification you desire.
 The number of exams varies by specialty.
 With satisfactory grades on these tests, you’ll be ready to apply for certification.
 Your application will require proof of fingerprinting and criminal background checks, in addition to a letter of recommendation for certification from your educational institution.
 It’s important to note that candidates for teacher certification in Alabama must submit an application for certification within 60 months of their program completion date.